Maximum economic, environmental and social value

 Industrial symbiosis at its most basic - is about resource sharing whereby one's industry's 'waste' becomes another industry's resource, for example: excess heat, water or other materials.

 Successful examples from Denmark prove that industrial symbiosis can create tremendous economic value.
 One of the world's earliest adopters, a city of only about 17,000 residents called Kalundborg is estimated to generate $28 million in annual economic value by capturing and reusing waste resources like materials, heat, and energy.
 In addition they are reducing climate pollution by over 600,000 tons annually.

-Since 2017, CSI has partnered with i-SUSTAIN to support sustainable infrastructure learning tours of Denmark for Washington elected officials.
+Since 2017, CSI has partnered with i-SUSTAIN, with funding from the Scan Design Foundation, to support sustainable infrastructure learning tours of Denmark for Washington elected officials.